 Austin Powers: I didn't, baby.
 You just told me.

 - In this case Austin was aware of the fact ahead of time and was invoking this trope purely to look classy.

 - In Legally Blonde, a lawyer outs a witness as gay (to prove he couldn't have been the female defendant's lover), by asking him several rapid-fire innocuous questions (like "How long have you worked for her?" etc.), ending with "And your boyfriend's name is?" which the witness answers "Chuck" without thinking.
 When the attempts to reestablish cover by claiming that he was confused by the rapid-fire way in which the questions were asked, and that Chuck is only a friend rather than his boyfriend, Chuck himself stands up and takes very vocal offense, leaving the witness's credibility utterly shot.

-- In Mr. and Mrs. Smith, John, already suspicious about his wife, "accidentally" drops an open bottle of wine that she catches perfectly; then she realizes his ruse and lets it spill.
+- In Mr. & Mrs. Smith (2005), John, already suspicious about his wife, "accidentally" drops an open bottle of wine that she catches perfectly; then she realizes his ruse and lets it spill.

 - As with the above example, Crouching Tiger, Hidden Dragon also uses this tactic.
 Shu Lien suspects Jen is the thief who stole the Green Destiny sword, and confirms it by purposefully dropping a full cup of tea, which Jen catches effortlessly without spilling a drop.